 LAWNS & GARDENS LEAD: Supervises lawns & gardens assistants.
 Designs garden areas and orders supplies.
 Plants flowers, mows and waters lawns, weeds flowerbeds, and rakes Village grounds.
 Requires good physical condition and a love of the outdoors.
 Filled

 TRAILS COORDINATOR: May/June – August (dates dependent on needs of USFS).
 Works with the U.S. Forest Service to plan trail maintenance projects in the Glacier Peaks Wilderness.
 Responsible for leading Holden's trail crew on projects maintaining equipment.
 Occasional overnight trips will be required for more remote destinations.
 Must be physically able to hike long distances and carry up to 50 pounds.
 Experience with cross saws and chainsaws a plus.
 Experience with trail maintenance required.
-Open
+Filled

 CARPENTER: Works on maintenance, repair, and general construction projects.
 Is responsible for supervising others using woodworking equipment, as well as general organization and cleaning of the shop.
 Good physical condition required.
 B